-Concrete is made up of three basic components: water, aggregate (rock, sand, or gravel) and cement.
+Concrete is made up of three basic components: water, aggregate (rock, sand, or gravel), and cement.
 Cement, usually in powder form, acts as a binding agent when mixed with water and aggregates.

 Most 4-Wheel drives are equipped with AT (All-Terrain) tires.
-The type if Rubber compound used in AT tires are designed to grip well on a variety of surfaces, including highway tarmac and dry concrete.
+The type if Rubber compound used in AT tires is designed to grip well on a variety of surfaces, including highway tarmac and dry concrete.
 That’s bad news for your 4WD when neither one wants to concede.

 Dry pavement is a surface that is very “grippy”, which is ideal for 2-wheel drives in the form of front and rear wheel propelled vehicles.
 The concrete compound is even designed to deliver sufficient grip when wet and snowy conditions.
 This is possible since the concrete surface is not 100 percent smooth but rather coarse and porous, allowing soft compound tires to grip for reasonable levels of traction, even on rainy days.